kreier/study/markdown/40_Mt/README.md

-# Leviticus
+# Matthew

-Written by Moses in the wildernis.
-The writing was completed 1512 B.C.E.
-The time covered is from 1657 to 1512 B.C.E.
+Written by Matthew in Israel.
+The writing was completed circa 41 C.E.
+The time covered is from 2 B.C.E. to 33 B.C.E.

-## Leviticus 1
+## Matthew 1

 ```
 TBD